moby/moby/docs/reference/commandline/search.md

     busybox              Busybox base image.
 325       [OK]
     progrium/busybox                                                                                               50                   [OK]
     radial/busyboxplus   Full-chain, Internet enabled, busybox made from scratch.
 Comes in git and cURL flavors.
 8                    [OK]

+## Limit search results (--limit)

+The flag `--limit` is the maximium number of results returned by a search.
+This value could be in the range between 1 and 100.
+The default value of `--limit` is 25.

 ## Filtering